godotengine/godot-docs/classes/class_vehiclewheel.rst

 | *Getter* | get_roll_influence()      |
 +----------+---------------------------+

-This value effects the roll of your vehicle.
-If set to 0.0 for all wheels your vehicle will be prone to rolling over while a value of 1.0 will resist body roll.
+This value affects the roll of your vehicle.
+If set to 0.0 for all wheels, your vehicle will be prone to rolling over, while a value of 1.0 will resist body roll.

 Method Descriptions
 -------------------